zakawat/whatsapp-web-bot/README.md

 5. Now ask for your friend to send you this message: `@HELP`

 6. Select any other chat (i.e. go say Hi to your mom).
-There's a bug here, the Bot will not answer your friend if his chat is active.
+There's a bug here, the Bot will not answer if your friend chat is active.

 # FAQ